TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

  \end{array}
 $$

-So the matrix $B$ that was found as the solution of the matrix equation
+So the matrix $B$ that was found as the solution to the matrix equation

 $$
   AX = I